dashbitco/nimble_publisher/README.md

   * `:build` - the name of the module that will build each entry

-  * `:from` - a wildcard pattern where to find all entries
+  * `:from` - a wildcard pattern where to find all entries.
+Files with the `.md` or `.markdown` extension will be converted to Markdown with `Earmark`.
+Other files will be kept as is.

   * `:as` - the name of the module attribute to store all built entries